salorain/Solar-Assisted-Atmospheric-Water-Generation-Saudi-Arabia/README.md

 still reference Google Colab Drive paths (`/content/drive/MyDrive/QEC_research/...`) from when that notebook was run in Colab; those cells will not run locally without editing the path.

 ---

-## Caveats and known issues

-**`awg_revision.py` is not included.** Part 3 opens with `from awg_revision import *` and Part 6
-imports `optimize_hour` and `ComponentModel` from it.
-That module holds the shared psychrometric, component-energy and dispatch functions used by the revision analyses, and it lives in the companion `awg-control-strategy` package rather than in this repository.
-Part 6 falls back to inline placeholder implementations and prints a warning when the import fails; **Part 3 will raise an `ImportError` without it.** Place `awg_revision.py` beside the notebook, or install the companion package, before running Part 3.

-**Appendix A contains superseded results.** An audit of the original notebook found several places where it disagrees with the published analysis:

-- The solar-limited yield exists in two incompatible versions in the original cells; only the later one is in the paper.
-- One dispatch cell returns the optimized value for both the naive and optimized branches.
-- Two different minimum-outlet-temperature constants (0 °C and 2 °C) coexist; the paper uses 0 °C.
-- Atmospheric pressure is fixed at 101,325 Pa for every station, which biases the humidity ratio at high-elevation sites (Abha, ~2,200 m, is the worst case).
-This is corrected in the revision analyses, not in Appendix A.
-- The preliminary airflow model in the original notebook applies a cooling-efficiency penalty centred on 50 m³/h and then reports an optimum at 50 m³/h.
-That result was withdrawn from the manuscript as circular, and the corresponding figures were removed.

-Treat Appendix A as a provenance record, not as runnable analysis.

-**Execution counts have been renumbered** sequentially across the merged notebook so the combined sequence reads coherently.
-Cell IDs were regenerated and Colab-specific output metadata was dropped for `nbformat` validity; cell sources and outputs are otherwise unmodified.

----